How to Use The Olympus Trip 35: A Complete Guide

 [Image 2: The Olympus Trip 35's back lock tab]

-Locate the back cover lock tab on the bottom of your Olympus Trip 35.
+Locate the camera back lock tab on the bottom of your Olympus Trip 35.
 Pull it down and the camera back should pop open.

 Step 4: Insert the film cartridge